Ar-Kareem/puzzle_solver/src/puzzle_solver/puzzles/link_a_pix/README.md

 # Link-a-Pix (Puzzle Type #70)

+This is a dedicated solver for Link-a-Pix.

+Below are the details of how to utilize the solver.
+In addition, the solver gives all possible solutions to the input thus it can be utilized to figure out if a single partial input board has multiple possible solutions.

+(The solver under the hood mainly utilizes the CP-SAT solver from Google OR-Tools)

 * [**Play online**](https://en.grandgames.net/filippinskie)

 The rules of Link-a-Pix are to link pairs of identical numbers (or color-number) on a grid with a single, continuous path of the length of the number.